Motivation Activity: What Do People Want From Their Jobs?

 Discussion Questions

-2. What might be the cause of the supervisor's rankings being so different from the employees?
+3. What might be the cause of the managers’ rankings being so different from their employees?

 Next Steps